Rokk001/SatoshiRig/README.md

 - **Pool Configuration**: Host and port settings
 - **Network Configuration**: Block source (web/local), RPC settings
 - **Compute Configuration**:
-  - GPU Backend selection (CUDA/OpenCL) - only for GPU mining
+  - GPU Backend selection (CUDA/OpenCL) – defines which GPU runtime is used when GPU mining is enabled
   - GPU device, batch size, workers, GPU utilization percentage
-  - **CPU Mining Toggle**: Enable/disable CPU mining (automatically sets backend to "cpu" when enabled)
+  - **CPU Mining Toggle**: Enable/disable CPU mining independently of the backend selection
-  - **GPU Mining Toggle**: Enable/disable GPU mining (uses selected GPU backend)
+  - **GPU Mining Toggle**: Enable/disable GPU mining; when enabled the selected GPU backend is used automatically (CUDA by default)
-  - Both CPU and GPU can be enabled simultaneously for combined mining
+  - Both CPU and GPU can be enabled simultaneously for combined mining; if both toggles are off, mining stops completely
 - **Database Configuration**: Retention period in days

 **Security Note**: Sensitive data (wallet address, RPC passwords) are not pre-filled from Docker environment variables for security reasons.
 You must enter these manually in the web UI.